-A student may repeat a course to change the original grade.
-The LAST grade earned will become the official grade and will be used to calculate the cumulative grade point average - even if the last grade earned is lower than the original attempt.
+The original grade for the course stays on the transcript.
+However, the LAST grade earned will be used to calculate the cumulative grade point average-even if the last grade earned is lower than the original attempt.

 - Students must repeat the exact course to have the latest attempt replace the first attempt. - All courses attempted will remain on the transcript.
 Previous attempts are indicated on the transcript by a # sign beside the letter grade with credit hours appearing in the parentheses.
 An asterisk appears beside the last attempt. - Courses will only count toward graduation requirements once, even if both attempts are successful. - Adjustments to the cumulative GPA are not made for courses transferred from other institutions because no grade points are assigned to transfer credits. - Grades of "W", "I", or "AU" will not replace the original grade. - Developmental courses are not included in this policy.